hex-plex/Light-Gun/Raspi-c/README.md

 ### install autogui library for cmake.
 cmake ../
 cmake --build .
 ./VMserver                        ## This will launch the server on the local host
 ```

+## Camera Calibrations
 ### Distortion and Transformation of the Camera
 Run the CamCalibrate application to get the Distortion and Transformation matrix of the camera and will store this into a file which can be reused accross all operations.
 You would need to have Checkerboard to configure this which is a little inconvenient but is a neccesary step.
 But one could approximate the same if and only if they dont have a lens attached to the camera which skewes ( You can look for the approximation in the Python scripts or visit the link in the main README).
 ### Auto white Balance, ISO and temperature control